JordanDelColle/DMIT2008-Assignment02-JordanDelColle/README.md

 ## All Products Panel

-Displays two and a half rows of inventory.
+Displays all products.
+Automatically formats rows to appear consistent, even if there is not enough inventory to complete a full row of 4.

 ## Add Product Panel

-Will allows users to add products.
+Allows users to add products.
+Product information is updated in real time as the user enters it, but it is not saved until the user hits the submit button.

 ## Edit Products Panel

-Will allows users to edit products.
+Allows users to add products.
+Product information is updated in real time as the user enters it, but it is not saved until the user hits the submit button.